c-dickens/sketching_optimisation/README.md

 Examples of random projection sketching methods to reduce the computational burden of intensive matrix computations.

+To run these experiments:
+1. Ensure that the necessary datasets are downloaded.
+The UCI ones have the url hardcoded, howevever you will need to follow the urls in the `all_datasets` dictionary in `get_datasets.py` to download the libsvm files.
+These *must* be saved in the same directory as `get_datasets.py`.

 To do:
 0. Running the profile script it is clear that the bottleneck is repeated conversion of the `ndarray` data type to the `coo_matrix`.